paulinho-16/MEIC-ASSO/docs/authentication.md

     - Invalid Token
     - The user does not exist
 - 403
-    - A token is required for authentication
+    - A token is required to reset your password
 - 500
     - Get user failed with error: ${err}
     - Update password failed